Esri/insights-scripting-guide/README.md

 # Insights Scripting Guide

-This guide offers a reference for creating custom features in ArcGIS Insights using Python and R.  From deploying a Kernel Gateway to using the script editor to visualize data, use this resource as the definitive guide for Insights scripting topics.
+This guide offers a reference for creating custom features in ArcGIS Insights using Python and R.  It is the definitive guide for Insights scripting topics and a resource for implementing Jupyter's Kernel Gateway.

 ## Prerequisites